 - Transition Depot Branch (Toul)

-In September 1939, to be in charge of the foreign volunteers engaged for the duration of the war (EVDG) wanting to fight in the imminent conflict, the Foreign Legion Metropolitan Depot (DMLE) was created in France.
-It was placed at Fort Vancia in eastern France, north of Lyon.
-This depot also occupied part of the Sathonay Camp and La Valbonne Camp to train the men and constitute the 11e REI and 12e REI.
-The DMLE, led by Colonel Debas, also belonged to the DCRE.
+In September 1939, to take charge of the foreign volunteers who were engaged for the duration of the war (EVDG) and who were ready to fight in the imminent conflict, the Foreign Legion Metropolitan Depot (DMLE) was created in France.
+Assigned to the DCRE, it was placed at Fort Vancia in eastern France, north of Lyon.
+Commanded by Colonel Debas, the DMLE also occupied part of the Sathonay Camp and La Valbonne Camp.
+It administrated and trained men who subsequently formed the 11e REI and 12e REI.

-In mid-January 1940 in Tunisia, a divisional reconnaissance group (GRDI 97), comprising some 650 men, was formed with a squadron of the 1er REC, elements of the 2e REC coming from Morocco, and with 360 legionnaires from the DCRE, then commanded by Colonel Girard.
+In Tunisia in mid-January 1940, a battalion-sized divisional reconnaissance group (GRDI 97) was established with a squadron of the 1er REC, elements of the 2e REC coming from Morocco, and 360 legionnaires from the DCRE (then commanded by Colonel Girard).

 The following month, a provisional battalion was formed by the DCRE and 1er REI in Sidi Bel Abbès.
-With another battalion from Morocco, it would constitute the 13th Demi-Brigade, future 13e DBLE.
+With another battalion organized in Morocco, it would constitute the 13th Demi-Brigade, future 13e DBLE.

 Foreign Regiments Joint Depot: 1942 – 1949

-Since April 1, 1942, the DCRE had been fully separated from the 1er REI.
-The depot became an autonomous, self-governed, regiment-like military unit.
-It would be commanded by the most senior colonel among all of the Legion commanding officers.
-In addition, this colonel would be responsible, towards the Minister of War, for keeping the traditions and managing of all of the Legion’s common services.
-In April 1942, Colonel Barre took command of the Depot, replaced by Colonel Vias in May 1943, and by Colonel Lambert in December 1943.
+On April 1, 1942, the DCRE became an autonomous, self-governed, regiment-like military unit fully separated from the 1er REI.
+The decision was made that the Depot should be commanded by the senior-most colonel of all the Legion commanding officers, directly subordinate to the Minister of War.
+In addition, the DCRE was responsible for keeping all the Legion traditions and managing all common services.
+In April 1942, Colonel Barre took command of the Depot; he was replaced by Colonel Vias in May 1943.
+Colonel Vias was replaced by Colonel Lambert in December 1943.

-Temporarily commanded by Lieutenant Colonel Puvis de Chavannes and by Lieutenant Colonel Foure in 1945, the DCRE provided men to organize in Algeria a provisional regiment (RMLE-EO).
-The latter was to participate in the war in the Pacific against Japan.
-In January 1946, the RMLE-EO became a new 2e REI, and since WWII had been over, it was sent to French Indochina to maintain order there.
+Temporarily commanded by Lieutenant Colonel Puvis de Chavannes, and by Lieutenant Colonel Foure in 1945, the DCRE provided men to organize, in Algeria, another operational (provisional) regiment, the RMLE-EO (i.e., Far East RMLE).
+The latter was to take part in the war in the Pacific against Japan alongside the Americans.
+However, World War II ended before the men went through training.
+Therefore, the RMLE-EO became a new 2e REI in January 1946 and was sent to French Indochina to help restore order there.

-In late April 1947, the DCRE’s Information Service (led by Captain Gheysens) showcased to the legionnaires the first issue of the magazine Kepi blanc, then printed in 15,000 copies and sent all over the world.
+In late April 1947, the DCRE’s Information Service (led by Captain Gheysens) showcased to the legionnaires the first issue of the magazine Képi blanc, of which 15,000 copies were printed and distributed all over the world.

-The same year, the DCRE soccer (football) team became the French Military Champion.
+The same year, the DCRE soccer (football) team became France’s Military Champion.

-Since 1947, because of the war in Indochina, the number of enlisted volunteers had increased dramatically to substitute the significant losses.
-As a consequence, foreign regiments being stationed in North Africa took over the practical training of young legionnaires that the DCRE, under the command of Colonel Gaultier since December 1945, wasn’t able to handle alone.
+From 1947, because of the war in Indochina (1946-1954), the number of enlisted volunteers increased dramatically in response to the significant losses.
+As a consequence, Legion regiments and units stationed in North Africa helped provide basic training for young legionnaires whom the DCRE couldn’t handle alone.

-In October 1948, men of the Joint Depot formed the HQ Company + 1st Company of the 2e BEP, an airborne unit, which transformed into the famous 2e REP in December 1955.
+In October 1948, men of the Joint Depot formed the HQ Company and 1st Company of the 2e BEP, an airborne unit, which transformed into the famous 2e REP in December 1955.

-On March 30, 1949, the DCRE was dissolved and the next day, on April 1, it became the 1er REI, still led by Colonel Gaultier.
-The same day, the two battalions of the 1er REI, stationed in Tunisia at the time, constituted a new 6e REI.
+On March 31, 1949, the DCRE was dissolved.
+The next day, on April 1, it became a new 1er REI, still commanded by Colonel Gaultier.
+In the meantime, two 1er REI battalions that were stationed in Tunisia constituted a new 6e REI.

-On September 1, 1950, the DCLE (Foreign Legion Joint Depot) was established in Sidi Bel Abbès to take over a part of the administrative tasks which were formerly assigned to the DCRE.
-Since 1955, the missions of the DCLE and the former DCRE have been reassumed by the 1st Foreign Regiment, until nowadays.
+On September 1, 1950, the DCLE (Foreign Legion Joint Depot) was established in Sidi Bel Abbès to take over some of the administrative tasks formerly assigned to the DCRE.
+In 1955, the missions of the DCLE and the former DCRE were reassumed by the 1st Foreign Regiment (1er RE, ex-1er REI), which has carried them out to date.

 Oct 1933 – Aug 1935: | LCL Azan |